 With its canopy of blossoms, twinkling lights and cosy fireplace, it’s no surprise Clos Maggiore is often billed as the most

 romantic restaurant in London.
 Whether you’re sitting in the glass-roofed conservatory or the wood-panelled restaurant, you’ll struggle to resist getting some snaps for the gram.

 Stepping inside Marylebone hotel The Landmark London feels like entering a huge, luxurious greenhouse.
 An eight-storey glass-roofed atrium with towering palm trees and marble galore, the Winter Garden is designed to dazzle, with interiors a cross between glamorous Dubai and traditional Britain.
 Go for their award-winning

 afternoon tea, camera at the ready.

 Whatever the season, us Londoners can’t seem to get enough of Coppa Club’s riverside igloos.
-This summer they were given a tropical makeover, transforming into surfer shacks set against a backdrop of tropical plants and surfboards.
+Come summer they’re given a tropical makeover, transforming into surfer shacks set against a backdrop of tropical plants and surfboards.
 But perhaps even more magical is their winter style: think twinkling lights, sheepskin rugs and fluffy blankets – hygge in a picture.
 Go on a clear night for optimum Insta-worthy snaps of the igloos in their prime, sparkling against the night sky with Tower Bridge as a backdrop.

 start the slideshow